Hay Pillow®

 Have you tried to help your horse lose weight and, despite your best efforts, succeeded only in frustrating you both?

 Why?
-Because their strategy to achieve weight loss did not take several important factors into account.
-Read on to learn why you should say no to crash diets, what a healthy gradual weight loss protocol is, why it's crucial to keep periods of fasting to a minimum - and to see what helped the horse below reduce her weight and insulin resistance in four months.
+Because their weight loss strategy did not take several important factors into account.
+Read on to learn why you should say no to crash diets, what a healthy gradual weight loss protocol is, why it's crucial to keep periods of fasting to a minimum - and to see what helped the horse pictured above reduce her weight and insulin resistance in four months.

 Say No to Crash Diets

-Equine guardians instructed by a trusted source to put their horse on a “diet” by limiting their forage intake to 1% of their current body weight with no regard to extended periods of fasting, the type of forage being fed or whether nutritional needs are being met.
-Result: loss of muscle, fat deposits remain the same or worsen, the horse is miserable, and they feel guilty and at a loss.
+Here is a far too common scenario I hear: An equine guardian is instructed by a trusted source to put their horse on a “diet” by limiting their forage intake to 1% of their current body weight with no regard to extended periods of fasting, the type of forage being fed or whether nutritional needs are being met.
+The reported result: Loss of muscle, fat deposits remain the same or worsen, the horse is miserable, and they feel guilty and at a loss.

 While it may seem counter intuitive, drastically reducing calories (an equine crash diet) can quickly backfire - resulting in a sluggish metabolism, insulin spikes, muscle loss and storage of fat to compensate.